dnlbowers/blackjack/README.md

 # **Typography**
 I imported all fonts using the google fonts.
   * The primary font used throughout was Acme.
 I chose this font because it was bold and had a strong presence for the title, headings, and buttons.
-  * For the smaller text of the sub-menus content and the card table, Open Sans was used.
-My reasoning behind this was because Acme looked unclear when using Acme and these two styles compliment each other well.
+  * For the text of the sub-menus content and the card table, Open Sans was used.
+My reasoning behind this was that Acme looked unclear when writing a text block in smaller font sizes.

 # **Current Features**
 ##  ***Header Element***